Key moments surrounding the killing of Jamal Khashoggi

 —Oct.
 17: Pompeo meets with Turkey's president and foreign minister in the Turkish capital, Ankara.
 Turkish police search the official residence of Saudi Arabia's consul general in Istanbul and conduct a second sweep of the consulate.

 —Oct.
-18: A leaked surveillance photograph shows a member of Prince Mohammed's entourage during several trips abroad walked into the consulate just before Khashoggi vanished there.
+18: A leaked surveillance photograph shows a member of Prince Mohammed's entourage walked into the consulate just before Khashoggi vanished there.

 —Oct.
 20: Saudi Arabia for the first time acknowledges Khashoggi was killed in the consulate, claiming he was slain in a "fistfight."
 The claim draws immediate skepticism from the kingdom's Western allies, particularly in the U.S. Congress.

 —Oct.
-22: Newly leaked surveillance footage shows a man appearing to wear Khashoggi's clothes leaving the consulate after his killing there.
-Another report says a member of Prince Mohammed's entourage made four calls to the royal's office around the same time.
+22: A report says a member of Prince Mohammed's entourage made four calls to the royal's office around the time Khashoggi was killed.
+Police search a vehicle belonging to the Saudi consulate parked at an underground garage in Istanbul.

+__Oct 23: Erdogan says Saudi officials murdered Khashoggi after plotting his death for days, demanding that Saudi Arabia reveal the identities of all those responsible.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.